 Many moms can’t find the word bored right now.
-Homeschooling, constant cooking, while many try to work from home is pretty impossible to say the least.
+Homework, constant cooking, after-school activities … all while many moms also try to work (either from home or in an office).
+It is pretty impossible to say the least.

 Then there are some of us with teens and big kids that can’t find enough to do to keep from going batty.
-Take me for instance: I work from home as an online teacher anyway.
-So this wasn’t a change for me; it’s my norm.
+Take me for instance: I work from home as an online teacher.
+So the pandemic wasn’t a change for me; it’s my norm.
 I’m a mom of 3 older kids so they pretty much know how to do things for themselves, and my hubby owns a web design and marketing firm, so he’s in his home office working all day.

 Like many moms when boredom strikes I can’t just take a beat and watch a movie and eat bonbons.
 I start projects.
 The first was redoing my backyard.

 We created an entire oasis with a canopy overhead, new patio furniture, and even turf.
 That took one whole day.
-I’ve cleaned out closets, organized all the things, you get it.
+I’ve cleaned out closets, and organized all the things … you get it.

-One particularly slow day I realized I had started polishing my nails every other day out of sheer boredom.
+One particularly slow day over the pandemic I realized I had started polishing my nails every other day out of sheer boredom.
 I typically wear dip powder polish.
-I also typically am able to leave my house and go places.
-So of course I miss my nail place.
-I decided to try teaching myself how to do dip nails.
+I also typically am able to leave my house and go places, so of course I missed my nail place when the “stay at home” orders were in place.
+At the time, I decided to try teaching myself how to do dip nails.
 Turns out it was much simpler than I thought it would be.

 The instructions were super easy to follow in the kit I used by the brand AIKKER.
 I would recommend doing one hand at a time.
-This way one hand would be completely done and dry, then begin the other.
+This way one hand would be completely done and dry; then begin the other hand.
 Who knows what I’ll figure out how to do next.
 I’m convinced there’s not much a mom can’t do if she has enough time on her hands.